Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 });
 ```

-Tasks are meant to represent a "write" operation of some sort, effectively updating some state elsewhere.
-And, like [mutating state in a reactive function](/core/reactive-functions-and-state#can-i-mutate-state-in-a-reactive-function), running mutations as a side effect of running a reactive function is generally an antipattern and can violate signal-purity.
+Reactive Tasks are meant to represent a "write" operation of some sort, effectively updating some state elsewhere.
+And, like [mutating state in a reactive function](/core/signals-and-reactive-functions#mutations-within-reactive-functions), running mutations as a side-effect of running a Reactive Function is generally an antipattern and can violate signal-purity.
 If you're considering doing this, some alternatives might be:

-1. Running the task in an event or user input handler (though if your here, you've likely considered this already and it's not realistic)
+1. Running the task in an event or user input handler (though if you're here, you've likely considered this already and it's not realistic)
-2. Converting the task to an async reactive function and deriving from the value instead (again, likely something you've considered, but it's worth checking!)
+2. Converting the task to an async Reactive Function and deriving from the value instead (again, likely something you've considered, but it's worth checking!)
 3. If the task whose _state_ has no impact on the UI, consider making it a plain async function instead of a task.
 For instance, in the `analytics` example above, there usually isn't a loading spinner or anything like that shown when we're sending analytics data, so there's no reason for that to be a task over a plain function.
 Likely it would also batch events together and then manage them all in one place, and that could be a global or a contextual value, but there's no reason for it to be a _reactive_ value as well.

-Like with updating state, there is no blanket prohibition on running tasks in your reactive functions, but it can lead to unexpected and difficult to reason about behavior and _should be avoided_.
+Like with updating state, there is no blanket prohibition on running tasks in your Reactive Functions, but it can lead to unexpected and difficult to reason about behavior and _should be avoided_.

 ## Summary

-Reactive promises (created via reactive async functions) and tasks are the go-to solutions when dealing with standard, promise-based async in Signalium.
+Reactive Promises (created via async Reactive Functions) and Reactive Tasks are the go-to solutions when dealing with standard, promise-based async in Signalium.
 To sum up the main points:

 - Reactive Promises
   - Superset of standard promises with declarative state for `isPending`, `isResolved`, `value`, etc.
-  - Promises returned by reactive functions are converted into reactive promises
+  - Promises returned by Reactive Functions are converted into Reactive Promises
   - Only propagate changes when they are fully resolved
   - Can be awaited with `async`/`await` syntax
   - Can be composed with standard promise methods like `Promise.all`, `Promise.race`, etc.
   - Can be used with `try/catch` syntax to handle errors
 - Reactive Tasks
   - Used for running an async operation on command
-  - Exposes the same state properties as reactive promises
+  - Exposes the same state properties as Reactive Promises
   - Should not be used _reactively_ (e.g. in response to changes in other signals)

-Between reactive promises and tasks, most common data fetching and mutation operations should be covered.
+Between Reactive Promises and Reactive Tasks, most common data fetching and mutation operations should be covered.
 This is because _most_ async in JavaScript is _symmetric_ - you send one request, you receive one response.

 What do we do, however, when we have to deal with _asymmetric_ async?
-This brings us to the final core types of signals: Relays and Watchers.
+This brings us to the final core concepts in Signalium: Relays and Watchers.